igorwojda/android-showcase/README.md

 would be an overkill).
 Fortunately we can preserve proper layer dependencies by using custom lints checks to keep dependency rule in place - create lint check that verifies if no dependencies from `data`/`presentation` layer are used in `domain` layer.
 Depending on the application scale we can `data` layer can be spited into `network` and `cache`.

+# Gradle
+## Gradle Kotlin DLS
+[Kotlin Gradle DSL](https://github.com/gradle/kotlin-dsl) aims to provide Gradle users with a rich, flexible and statically-typed approach that allows to develop build logic in conjunction with the best IDE and tooling experience possible.

+##  Dependencies
+For projects that include multiple modules, it is useful to define [properties](app/src/main/kotlin) at the project level and share them across all modules.
+Centralized dependency approach allows to easily add new dependencies and update existing ones eg. change library version.

+[module level]
+This allows to unify libraries versions across project and easily share them across all the modules.

 # Static analysis
 Project includes all modern [static code analisys](https://en.wikipedia.org/wiki/Static_program_analysis) tools for Kotlin